MCP, HTTP actions, and IDE agents

 Toolcore publishes stable HTTPS JSON and plain-text prompts so different client types can integrate without scraping HTML.
-This page compares MCP, Custom GPT / Actions-style HTTP, and browser URL handoff.
+This page compares MCP, custom HTTP actions, and browser URL handoff.

 Client type × typical wiring